DigitaleGesellschaft/jekyll-theme-conference/README.md

 The `location` layout contains a map container (if not disabled, see section _Location Settings_ above) which can be customized.
 See the section above for further details.

+### Live Stream Overview

+The `stream-overview` layout contains all active streams on a single page (see the section _Live Indications & Streaming_ above).

 ### Additional Pages

 Additional static pages can easily be added as files and linked to via navigation bar or main landing page (see above on how to).